-CNI College maintains library facilities to address requirements of the programs provided at the college as well as online distance education students are invited to use on ground facilities or online resources.
+CNI College maintains library facilities to address the requirements of the programs provided at the college as well as online distance education students are invited to use on ground facilities or online resources.
 Mr. Josh Ortiz is the CNI College Librarian.
-In addition, public institutions in the area, such as the Orange Public Library, provide our students and staff regular access to library resources.
-The library staff can access online resources and is able to assist with electronic retrieval.
+In addition, public institutions in the area, such as the Orange Public Library, provide our students and staff with regular access to library resources.
+The library staff can access online resources and are able to assist with electronic retrieval.

 Orange Public Library

 407 East Chapman Avenue

 1100 W. Stewart Dr.

 Orange, CA 92866-1509

 Orange, CA 92863-5600

+(714) 288-2400

+(714) 771-8291